-I won’t lie, this part is not fun, and it is easy to contemplate how tossing waste in the trash would be easier.
+I won’t lie, this part is not fun (well for me it is.. haha!), and it is easy to contemplate how tossing waste in the trash would be easier.
 However once you make it a habit, there will be nothing to it.
 Here are some best practices to help.

 Clean the containers

 I know there are some that seem practically impossible to clean.
-Scrape out and dispose of products.
-Currently cosmetics are not considered as hazardous waste (with a few clear exceptions, they are labelled clearly), so garbage is currently our only option for disposal.
+Scrape out and dispose of products. (with a few exceptions like nail polish, polish removers, acetone, perfume or anything with a warning label) into the garbage.
 Refrain from dumping excess amounts down drains and toilets.